What You Can Learn About Grit from the First Female Aviator in the USMC

 “I was halfway through aircraft controller school when Les Aspin lifted the flight restrictions on women,” Deal remembers.
 She read about it in the newspaper, and holding the article in her hand, called Marine headquarters, and said “This is what I want to do.”
 After a short pause, she continues: “I can’t imagine what that Colonel must have thought about a little second lieutenant calling up and telling him she’d read something in the newspaper.”

-Both the Navy and Coast Guard had a couple of women training when Deal was in Pensacola, and these women became friends (including Karen Fine Brasch, another Grit Project profile coming soon to Medium).
+Both the Navy and Coast Guard had a couple of women training when Deal was in Pensacola, and these women became friends (including Karen Fine Brasch, featured in last week’s Grit Profile).
 Deal also met her future husband while in flight training, an F14 Tomcat pilot who would later fly for United Airlines.
 The Marines wouldn’t send another woman to flight school for a full year after Deal arrived.

 Deal qualified in rotary wing and was stationed flying the CH-53Es on the west coast flying cargo and troop resupply.